renzmann/renzmann.github.io/content/posts/make_is_what_you_want/index.md

 <script id="asciicast-k6BCaD1qgCjvmq157MUkOrd4d" src="https://asciinema.org/a/k6BCaD1qgCjvmq157MUkOrd4d.js" async></script>

 We can do better though.
-Make has parallelism built in, and most of our computers utilize multiple cores for running threads concurrently.
+Make has parallelism built in, and most of our computers have no trouble running things concurrently.
 By providing the `-j` (jobs) flag, we can tell it to do several things at once as long as they don't depend on one another.
 Since our intermediate queries to CSV fit the bill, they can all run at the same time: